wmongeau/CEGEP_ESP_UNITY_GAME/README.md

 - Procedurally generated levels

 # Runnning the game
-To run the game, simply run the *builds* file.
+To run the game, simply open the project in unity and go to *File*,*Build and Run*.

 Use *w,a,s,d* to control the player and *space* to jump.
 To control the camera, *right click* and move your mouse.
 If you reach a checkpoint, use *r* to respawn at that checkpoint.
 To spawn directly at the top of the tower, walk backwards on the path at the beginning of the level.